U.S. Open 2024: Every American course hosting 36-hole Final Qualifying

 View Course

-When it first opened, Pronghorn was strictly private and its Nicklaus Course was ranked by Golf Digest as No. 2 among America’s Best New Private Courses of 2004.
-A few years back, the club (which also has a Fazio-designed 18), began allowing public play on its Nicklaus track.
-The Nicklaus back nine, carved from a flow of volcanic rock, may be the most delightful Jack has ever designed, with gambling holes and gorgeous scenery at every turn.
+When it first opened in 2004, Pronghorn was strictly private, and its Nicklaus Course was ranked No. 2 by Golf Digest among America’s Best New Private Courses (a second members-only 18 from Tom Fazio opened three years later).
+A few years back, the club began allowing public play on its Nicklaus design, now ranked No. 42 on America’s 100 Greatest Public Courses.
+It’s a beauty.
+The second nine, carved from a flow of volcanic rock, might be the most delightful Jack has ever designed, with gambling holes and gorgeous scenery at every turn.
+The shaping is gentle and subdued to create holes that sit low on the land and slide through washes of exposed sand, native grasses and low pines and evergreens.

 View Course